Multi-stop route planning

 Limitations: Expensive pricing for full feature set and large drop volumes

-This British-based route planner has found favor, particularly with couriers throughout the UK.
+This British-based route planner has found favor, particularly with couriers, throughout the UK.

 Circuit bills itself as ‘delivery software powering the next generation of delivery companies.’
 The solution combines a desktop-based route planner on the ‘Team’ pricing plan, and a mobile driver app that can be bought as part of the same package, or individually as a driver.
+Circuit for Teams is the more complete solution for teams as the name suggests incorporating user management, fleet tracking and proof of delivery elements.

 The driver app uses a nice, modern, easy-to-use interface and is great on the road.
 For $20 per month, you get unlimited stops on the mobile app and route optimization for multiple routes.